trekhleb/okso-app/showcase/README.md

-# OkSo SHowcase
+# ✍🏻 OkSo Showcase

-This folder contains some example of drawings that were made using the [okso.app](https://okso.app).
+This folder contains examples of drawings that were made using the [okso.app](https://okso.app).